quicwg/multipath/draft-ietf-quic-multipath.md

 the Path ID announced in the Maximum Path Identifier field in the MP_MAX_PATHS frame {{max-paths-frame}}.
-If no MAX_PATHS frame was received yet, the maximum Path Identifier correspondes to value of initial_max_paths transport parameter.
+If no MAX_PATHS frame was received yet, the maximum Path Identifier corresponds to the value of initial_max_paths transport parameter.

 An endpoint MUST NOT initiate a path with a Path ID larger than the Maximum Path Identifier value.
 An endpoint MUST terminate the a connection with an error of type MP_PROTOCOL_VIOLATION